Christmas tips to stay safe

 Firstly, are you using last year’s Christmas lights?
 If so please check them.
-Make sure they still look condition and have no obvious points of wear.
+Make sure they still look like they are in good condition and have no obvious points of wear.
+Electrical fires are the largest cause of property loss, causing an estimated $9.8 in damage in 2017.

 If you are buying your Christmas lights new then buy only Australian-compliant Christmas lights.
 If you are buying lights over the Internet then please be careful.
 Where possible get your lights from a reputable Australian supplier.